a76yyyy/termux-alpine/README.md

 ## :sparkling_heart: Supports

 This project is open source and free to use under the [license](#license).
-However, if you are using this project and happy with it or just want to encourage me to continue creating stuff, there are few ways to supporting:
+However, if you are using this project and happy with it or just want to encourage me to continue creating stuff please donate!

-- [PayPal]
-- [BuyMeACoffee]
-- [Saweria]

 ## Credits